Open-Source-Compliance/OSCake/README.md

 * The definition of a valid OSCD file (written in the XText file Oscd.Xtext) declaratively defines the compliance knowledge.
 * The corresponding Open Source Compliance File (im Markdown format) is derived from the OSCD file by the OscdGenerator.xtend.
 * The definition of a valid OSCC file (written in the XText file Oscc.Xtext) defines the elements a scanner can collect / handover to OSCake.
-* The OsccGenerator.xtend has the task to derive from the OSCC file the OSCD file (by throwing away what's unnecessary etc.) and to mark what's still missed to create a valid OSCD = a appropriate OSCF.
+* The OsccGenerator.xtend applies the knowledge defined in OSCD: he derives OSCD file from the OSCC file (by throwing away what's unnecessary etc.) and to mark what's still missed to create a valid OSCD = a appropriate OSCF.

 ## Code of Conduct